HebiRobotics/hebi_ros2_examples/README.md

 ```
 **NOTE:** Do not forget to build your workspace and source your setup before running the above commands.
 Also, ensure you have necessary packages installed such as `gazebo_ros`, `gazebo_ros2_control`

-To test the controllers, you can do so by running the following command:
+To test the controllers for your arm, use the following command:
 ```
-ros2 launch hebi_bringup test_joint_trajectory_controller.launch.py
+ros2 launch hebi_bringup test_joint_trajectory_controller.launch.py config_file:=<test_config_file_path>
 ```

+This launch file executes the publisher_joint_trajectory_controller from the ros2_controllers_test_nodes package, and uses the specified test configuration file to define the joint trajectories.

+**NOTE:**
+- The `config_file` parameter must point to a file within the `config` directory of the `hebi_bringup` package
+- By default, `config_file` is set to `test_goal_publishers_config.yaml`, which is configured for a 6-DoF arm.
+Please edit this file to match your specific arm configuration before testing

-You should see the arm moving according to the joint positions given in the configuration file.
+Upon successful launch, you should observe the robotic arm moving according to the joint positions specified in the configuration file.

 ### Gazebo (Ignition)